 Face coverings should cover the nose and mouth, and may include cloth face coverings or clear face shields.
+Neck gaiters, face masks with exhalation valves, and face shields (unless used in conjunction with an acceptable cloth face covering) are not sufficient as a face covering.
 Stetson University has purchased one cloth face covering for every member of the community, but community members may need to supplement with additional face coverings if they cannot wash the coverings regularly as recommended by the CDC.
 Learn more information on cleaning face coverings.
 The university has also ordered additional personal protective equipment for members of the community whose work requires such items.

 It is important to properly wear a face covering.
 The CDC recommends washing hands before putting on a face covering, ensuring that it fits properly, removing the face covering without touching the face, and washing hands after removal.
 The CDC’s detailed guide for proper use of face coverings is available.

 Bystander Intervention is our best strategy to help our community be mindful about wearing face coverings.
 We encourage community members to calmly suggest a face covering be worn if someone is not wearing one in a public shared space (always assess your own safety first).
 You could start by asking the person if they have a face covering with them.
 If they don’t- remind them that they can obtain a face covering from the university.
 With face coverings, it helps to point out that you wear a face covering to protect other people and that COVID-19 can be transmitted when someone is not demonstrating any symptoms of infection.
 You may also report concerns about community members not wearing face coverings to

 - firstname.lastname@example.org or EthicsPoint (to report concern regarding DeLand employee)